NCERT Solutions for Class 7 Science Chapter 1 Nutrition in Plants

 The answer is (ii) Stomata

 12. Choose the correct option from the following:

 Plants take carbon dioxide from the atmosphere mainly through their:

 (i) roots (ii) stem (iii) flowers (iv) leaves

 13. Why do farmers grow many fruits and vegetable crops inside large greenhouses?
 What are the advantages to the farmers?

-Fruits and vegetable crops are grown in large greenhouses because it protects crops from external climatic conditions and to provide suitable temperature for the growth of crops.
+Fruits and vegetable crops are grown in large greenhouses because it protects crops from external climatic conditions and provide suitable temperature for the growth of crops.